hollyschinsky/phonegap-workshop/create-project.md

       ```

-  * The console plugin is needed to see any console messages you might be writing in your app (*console.log("XYZ")*).
+> The [console plugin](https://github.com/apache/cordova-plugin-console) is needed to see any console messages you might be writing in your app (console.log("My value is " + val)).
-  * The device plugin allows you to access device specific information so you can detect platform (iOS, android etc), version etc.
+The [device plugin](https://github.com/apache/cordova-plugin-device) allows you to access device specific information so you can detect platform (iOS, android etc), version etc.

-1. Examine the directory structure under workshop.
+9. Examine the directory structure under workshop.
     - The **www** folder is where you will code your HTML / JavaScript application.
 Open the index.html file in a
     browser to see the default application created by the PhoneGap CLI.
     - The **platforms** folder is where PhoneGap will build your application for different platforms (iOS, Android,